 Through social inquiry, students ask questions, gather information, and examine the background to important societal ideas and events.
 They are able to explore and analyse values and perspectives relating to these ideas and events; and develop understandings about issues and the ways that people make decisions and participate in social action.

-Using evidence, such as the Ministry of Education's best evidence synthesis programme, can be a catalyst for systemic improvement and sustainabile development in education.
+Using evidence, such as the Ministry of Education's Best Evidence Synthesis (BES) programme, can be a catalyst for systemic improvement and sustainable development in education.
 The social sciences best evidence synthesis has a focus on quality teaching and learning for diverse learners in the social sciences.

 There are may useful teaching strategies to support effective teaching in social sciences.
-This section contains a variety of graphic organisers, cooperative learning ideas, tools and resources for writing and presenting information, and ideas for using oral and visual activities.
+This section contains a variety of graphic organisers; cooperative learning ideas; tools and resources for writing and presenting information; and ideas for oral and visual activities.